 Imam Mujahid has authored more than 400 articles and essays on religion, civil rights and public policy.
 His book, Conversion to Islam: Untouchables Strategy for Protest in India, was the winner of an Outstanding Academic Book of the Year Award by American Library Association in 1990.

-He also serves as a volunteer imam in Chicago area, giving Friday sermons in the Downtown Islamic Center, Rush Hospital and other mosques.
+He also serves as a volunteer imam in Chicago area.
 As an Imam he has pioneered Shia Sunni dialogue in the USA, preached against domestic violence in the Muslim community and championed the cause of enhanced women’s space in mosques.